-Dialectical Behavioral Therapy (DBT) primarily involves skills training (i.e., mindfulness, interpersonal effectiveness, emotional regulation, and distress tolerance) to assist clients to better manage and tolerate emotional distress, as well as problem-solving strategies to support clients in learning how to identify extreme or maladaptive behaviors and replace them with more effective and helpful behaviors.1
+Dialectical behavioral therapy (DBT) primarily involves skills training (i.e., mindfulness, interpersonal effectiveness, emotional regulation, and distress tolerance) to help clients better manage and tolerate emotional distress, as well as problem-solving strategies to support clients in learning how to identify extreme or maladaptive behaviors and replace them with more effective and helpful behaviors.1

 While the treatment timeline varies depending upon the severity of the issues being addressed, the cost of DBT usually ranges between $100 to $200 per session.
 Your out-of-pocket costs could be significantly lower if your therapist is in-network for your insurance plan, and many therapists practice DBT online.

-DBT is a type of Cognitive Behavioral Therapy (CBT).
-It uses many of the same strategies of CBT in terms of employing self-reflection, analyzing behaviors and possible solutions, challenging dysfunctional thought and behavior patterns, and skills training.
+DBT involves employing self-reflection, analyzing behaviors and possible solutions, challenging dysfunctional thought and behavior patterns, and skills training for managing emotional dysregulation.
 It was initially developed as a treatment for highly suicidal individuals, but has been adapted to treat clients dealing with a variety of issues related to managing emotional distress.

 Core Concepts of DBT

-The two main concepts of DBT involve Dialectics (recognizing the complexity of life and how individuals influence/are influenced by their environment) and Biosocial Theory, the idea that both environmental and biological factors influence the way in which humans regulate their emotions.
+The two main concepts of DBT involve dialectics, recognizing the complexity of life and how individuals both influence and are influenced by their environment, and biosocial theory, the idea that both environmental and biological factors influence the way in which humans regulate their emotions.

 Dialectics

-Dialectics is a way of viewing the world, whereby it is recognized that reality is complex, ever-changing, and interrelated; when change occurs in one area of one’s life, it’s influences are felt in other areas.2 It acknowledges that individuals are influenced by their environment, and also have an influence on their environment.
+Dialectics recognizes that reality is complex, ever-changing, and interrelated; when change occurs in one area of one’s life, its influences are felt in other areas.2 It acknowledges that people are influenced by their environment, and also have an influence on their environment.
 It further acknowledges that opposite forces are part of this reality, and each have their place.

 For example, acceptance and change, which appear to be opposites, have a central role to play in DBT.
 The dialectical perspective involves seeing issues in shades of gray rather than black and white.
-For example, although individuals might have very different perspectives regarding an event or situation, dialectics presupposes that each of those perspectives will contain some part of the truth– and that no one perspective can claim the “absolute truth.”
+For example, although people might have very different perspectives regarding an event or situation, dialectics presupposes that each of those perspectives will contain some part of the truth—and that no one perspective can claim the “absolute truth.”

 Biosocial Theory

-Goals for DBT are determined by the client in conjunction with the therapist and thus are individualized (e.g., stopping self-injury behavior whenever there is a conflict in a significant relationship; learning how to deal with anger without resorting to violence; learning how to work through conflicts at work).
+Goals for DBT are determined by the client in conjunction with the therapist and thus are individualized.
+Examples for how DBT is used and potential goals could include stopping self-injury behavior whenever there is a conflict in a significant relationship, learning how to deal with anger without resorting to violence, or learning how to work through conflicts at work.

 More generally, the goals of DBT typically include enhancing awareness and use of adaptive skills or behaviors in the following areas:5,6